apache/jmeter/lib/junit/readme.txt

-This directory hosts the binary archive of sample junit tests.
+This directory is for jars to be used with the JUnit Sampler.